 - REGISTER TO VOTE

 - Are you voting by mail?
-The deadline to apply for your ballot is Oct.
-27th (but we recommend that you do it much earlier).
-You can mail your ballot to your county's voter services office, and CHESTER COUNTY voters can take ballots to various drop boxes located throughout the county.
-Find the map here.
+The deadline to apply for your ballot is Nov.
+1st (but we recommend that you do it much earlier).
+You can mail your ballot to your county's voter services office.

-- If you are voting by mail, make sure you pay very close attnetion to the instructions included in your envelope.
+- If you are voting by mail, make sure you pay very close attention to the instructions included in your envelope.
 We recommend checking out this video for more information.

 Learn more about the candidates and issues:

 - Who is on your ballot?
-PA voters can find out here.
+PA voters can find out here or here.

 - Want help evaluating candidates?
 Check out this guide or take this online quiz to help you decide based on the issues.